DAX: Longs need stops below 15500

 Dax, EuroStoxx, Ftse

-No sell signal despite severely overbought conditions so the best strategy should be to buy into any weakness on profit-taking.

-EuroStoxx 50 June finally reached our target of 4100/10 & topped exactly here.

-FTSE 100 June we are long at the buying opportunity at 7040/20, with up to 50 ticks profit offered.
+FTSE 100 June longs at the buying opportunity at 7040/20, worked perfectly all this week with up to 80 ticks profit offered as we topped exactly at the first target & resistance at last week’s high at 7110/20.

 Daily analysis